All Products

 image

-Install a Python program by uploading it from your computer
+Upload a Python program from your computer

 cat 'decompressed_python_project_name' /bin/pip

-2. Create the Python compile path.
+2. Create the compile path:

 mkdir -p 'The Python compile path that you found'